The article was written by UF/IFAS Extension Broward County Horticulture Extension Agent: Lorna Bravo

 Rain Barrel Maintenance

 Cleaning the inside of the barrel periodically is an important step in keeping a rain barrel working.
-Make sure to check overflow hose for clogs, tank fittings for overflow hose and hose bibs, and inspect tank for crack or buildup of debris in the bottom.
+Make sure to check overflow hose for clogs, tank fittings for overflow hose and hose bibs, and inspect the tank for crack or buildup of debris in the bottom.

 Florida-Friendly Landscaping & Rainwater Harvesting

 The Florida-Friendly Landscaping™ (FFL) program promotes several environmentally friendly landscaping practices intended to protect natural resources with proper maintenance and water-wise irrigation.
 The program helps residents conserve water by adopting and installing water-conservation practices and technologies in their home landscapes.
-Incorporating water harvested in a rain barrel with Florida-Friendly landscaping will help you enjoy your Florida landscape year round.
+Incorporating water harvested in a rain barrel with Florida-Friendly landscaping will help you enjoy your Florida landscape year-round.

 Check with your city Code Inspection and HOA to be sure rain barrels are allowed.
-For Florida-Friendly Landscape rain barrel questions, please email to email@example.com or call UF/IFAS Extension Broward County at 954-756-8533.
+For Florida-Friendly Landscape rain barrel questions, please email firstname.lastname@example.org or call UF/IFAS Extension Broward County at 954-756-8533.

 UF/IFAS Extension Broward County Rain Barrel Workshops